data-apis/dataframe-api/spec/01_purpose_and_scope.md

 ### Goals

+The goal of the first iteration is to provide a data exchange protocol, so consumers of dataframes can interact with a standard interface to access their data.

-The goal of the API described in this document is to provide a standard interface that encapsulates implementation details of dataframe libraries.
-This will allow users and third-party libraries to write code that interacts with a standard dataframe, and not with specific implementations.
+The goal of the of future iterations will be to provide a standard interface that encapsulates implementation details of dataframe libraries.
+This will allow users and third-party libraries to write code that interacts and operates with a standard dataframe, and not with specific implementations.

 The main goals for the API defined in this document are:

+- Make conversion of data among different implementations easier
+- Let third party libraries consuming dataframes receive dataframes from any implementations

+In the future, besides a data exchange protocol, the standard aims to include common operations done with dataframe, with the next goals in mind:

-- Provide a common API for dataframes so software can be developed to communicate with it
+- Provide a common API for dataframes so software using dataframes can work with all implementations
 - Provide a common API for dataframes to build user interfaces on top of it, for example libraries for interactive use or specific domains and industries
-- Simplify interactions between the projects of the ecosystem, for example, software that receives data as a dataframe
-- Make conversion of data among different implementations easier
 - Help user transition from one dataframe library to another

 See the [use cases](02_use_cases.html) section for details on the exact use cases considered.